mallikarjunimmadi/repo/nsx/README.md

   --debug
 ```

 When `--debug` is enabled, log lines include the local system identity in `username@hostname` format.
-In normal mode, logs omit the Python logger name so entries do not show `root`.

 Write detailed HTTP/page-level logs to a file: